ks982579/stand-up-extensions/README.md

 Just edit the names.txt file and reload the extension.
 No code changes needed!
 The modal is designed to be unobtrusive during screen sharing - it's compact, draggable, and has a clean professional look.
 Perfect for standups!

+## Attributes:

+The icon was created with [HotPot.AI](https://hotpot.ai/ai-image-generator/create) free AI Image Generator using the icon style.